Pringleman83/Zeus-Trigger/README.md

 The current code shows the Zeus Trigger logo and flashes it a few times.
 There's then a six item menu that can be navigated using the left and right buttons.
-The first menu item is an example item with a sub menu.
-This sub menu also contains a menu with its second item.
+The first item is what is becoming the intervalometer.
+You can now set an interval time and save it (not a persistant save yet).
+It does also include a further sub menu for testing purposes.

 The second item in the main menu is to send a "shoot" command via the IR LED to a Nikon camera.